Zorrorulz/MultiAgentDDPG-Tennis/README.md

-# MultiAgentDDPG-Tennis
+# Multi-Agent Deep Deterministic Policy Gradient (MADDPG) -Tennis
 ### Overview

 This project was developed as part of Udacity Deep Reinforcement Learning Nanodegree course.
-This project solves Tennis environment by training the agent to using Multi Agent Deep Deterministic Policy Gradient (DDPG) algorithm.
+This project solves Tennis environment by training the agent to using Multi-Agent Deep Deterministic Policy Gradient (MADDPG) algorithm.
 The environment is based on [Unity ML agents](https://github.com/Unity-Technologies/ml-agents).
 In this environment, two agents bounce a ball with the help of actions taken on the rackets.
 If an agent hits the ball, it receives a reward of +0.1.
 If agent does not hit the ball, it receives a reward of -0.01.
 The environment is considered solved if the agent can keep the ball in play and scores a reward of +0.5.

 ### Introduction